pawelblaszczyk5/planner-tokenami/README.md

 ![Tokenami selectors statistics](/readme-assets/selectors-tokenami.png)

 As you can see there's a lot of selectors in Tokenami that ends with `:var` that aren't matched anyway.
-This's for the arbitrary values equivalent from TailwindCSS and reducing number of these is on the author's radar.
+This's for the pattern that allow you to use "grid" and then use the base value multiplications for various selectors.

 ## Summary about Tokenami